my-realm/musings/current-medical-industry.md

 1. Destroying or altering a cash bill, or modifying financial and inventory accounts after a sale, for tax evasion

-	This is practically a perfect crime being committed by various corporate entities that do not use a proper invoicing mechanism, especially in the pharmaceutical, medical and healthcare industries where large cash amounts are directly paid by the Consumer to the goods and services provider.
+	This is practically a perfect crime being committed by various corporate entities that do not use a proper invoicing mechanism, especially in the pharmaceutical and healthcare industry where large cash amounts are directly paid by the Consumer to the goods and services provider.
 The procedural steps of the crime include:

 	1. Billing a customer an amount greater than Rs.
 50,000.00 with variety of fake or increased quantities of line items, and using a cash memo or a "Final Bill" without a proper invoice.